The Types of Atrial Fibrillation

 - Posted on: May 15 2020

 In our Hunterdon Electrophysiology Clinic, we’re all about keeping you in rhythm.
 Well, at least your heart.
 As for having those colloquial two left feet, that we cannot help.
 Instead we test for and treat atrial fibrillation.
 There are different types of atrial fibrillation, also known as AFib.
+These types may be valvular or non-valvular in cause.
 Treatment depends on the type of AFib a patient has, and this can change over time.

 Here’s some more information on all the ways your heart can fail to keep pace.

 What are the different types of atrial fibrillation?